vbotka/ansible-freebsd-pf/README.md

     /home/freebsd/.ansible/tmp/ansible-tmp-1554558267.39-44232067735996/source:119: syntax error
 ```

-The message above shows the location of the syntax error (source:119)
-in the temporary file created by the template module.
-It's difficult to
-find the error if this temporary file is not available for a review.
+The message above shows the location of the syntax error (source:119) in the temporary file created by the template module.
+It's difficult to find the error if this temporary file is not available for a review.

-An option how to easier find the problem is to enable
+Enable *pfconf_only=True* and disable validation *pfconf_validate=False* to find the problem
-*pfconf_only=yes* and disable validation *pfconf_validate=no*

 ```
-ansible-playbook -e 'pfconf_only=yes pfconf_validate=no' freebsd-pf.yml
+shell> ansible-playbook -e 'pfconf_only=True pfconf_validate=False' freebsd-pf.yml
 ```

-Created configuration file /etc/pf.conf contains the syntax error
-which can be located and found in the file /etc/pf.conf.
+Locate the syntax error in the configuration file /etc/pf.conf

 ```
-pfctl -n -f /etc/pf.conf
+shell> pfctl -n -f /etc/pf.conf
 ```

-After the configuration has been fixed, updated and validated reload the rules.
+Updated, validated, and reload the rules after the configuration has been fixed

 ```
-ansible srv.example.com -m service -a "name=pf state=reloaded"
+shell> ansible srv.example.com -m service -a "name=pf state=reloaded"
 ```

 ## Security

-To prevent not validated configuration will be reloaded by the
-handler, configuration file /etc/pf.conf won't be created and the play
-will be ended if both *pfconf_only=no* and *pfconf_validate=no*
+To prevent not-validated configuration be reloaded by the handler configuration file /etc/pf.conf won't be created and the play will be terminatedd if both *pfconf_only=False* and *pfconf_validate=False*

 ```
-ansible-playbook -e 'pfconf_only=no pfconf_validate=no' freebsd-pf.yml
+shell> ansible-playbook -e 'pfconf_only=False pfconf_validate=False' freebsd-pf.yml
 fatal: [srv.example.com]: FAILED! => changed=false
-  msg: Validation can be turned off if pfconf_only=yes.
+  msg: Validation can be turned off if pfconf_only=True.
 End of play.
 ```